dbt-labs/dbt-project-evaluator/docs/rules/structure.md

             ├── stg_model_3.sql
 ```

-Consider `dim_model_7` which is a marts model but is inappropriately nested closest to the subdirectory `intermediate`:
+Consider `dim_model_7` which is a mart model but is inappropriately nested closest to the subdirectory `intermediate`:

 ```bash
 ├── dbt_project.yml